khalyomede/browser-worker/README.md

 - ["Using Service Workers" by Mozilla Developper Network](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers)
 - ["Service Workers: an introduction" by Matt Gaunt from Google Developper](https://developers.google.com/web/fundamentals/primers/service-workers/)

-You can use it to register your service worker (on your regular web page), and to instruct your service worker your desired workflow (on the dedicated service worker file).
+## Features

+Here is all you can do with this library:

+- Register a service worker
+- Configure your service worker to set up cache cache strategies (network-first, cache-first) for certain routes by matching using a string or a regular expression
+- Provide "read later offline" features to your user easily

 Lean more by reading the [Usage](#usage) section.

 ## Installation